edgarp8/edgarp8.github.io/index.md

 * Lab 1
 Lab 1, part 1
 This lab signaled the start of my programming adventure.
-I found it enjoyable thanks to my supportive partner, who helped me get through this lab as kit was my first time coding.
+I found it enjoyable thanks to my supportive partner, who helped me get through this lab as it was my first time coding.
 It laid the foundation for the essential knowledge I applied in subsequent labs.

 * Lab 4
 Lab 4, part 2